rackt/react-autocomplete/README.md

 Invoked when the user selects an item from the dropdown menu.

 #### `open: Boolean` (optional)
-Whether to add style to the icon.
-It can override the existing style.

 #### `renderInput: Function` (optional)
 Default value: